Blockchain's role in the global distribution of power

 The division between the applications or organizations, and the protocols that they build upon, will start to look different as value is being created and managed by protocols more consistently.
 In different wording, protocols become ‘fat’ as they are taking more responsibility out of our hands.
 This is part of the ‘fat protocol’ thesis, as shown below:

-The fact that we are becoming increasingly reliant on public protocols, instead of applications or organizations that are managed by a centralized group of people, will result in more consistent diffusion of information and value.
+The fact that we are becoming increasingly reliant on public protocols, instead of applications or organizations that are managed by a centralized group of people, will result in a more consistent diffusion of information and value.
 This means both distribution of information and distribution of value will become more autonomous processes, left to the hands of our global society to manage and foster.

 In the end, this process of power diffusion from high concentrations to lower concentrations is a continuous one, and will therefore continue to make our society more efficient in cycles.

-As much of the value that is now created by organizations that consist of centralized groups of people, will be originating from protocols.
+Much of the value that is now created by organizations that consist of centralized groups of people, will be originating from protocols.
 Investors, but essentially anyone in the world, can invest in tokens that are linked to the optimal performance of the protocol itself, instead of traditional investments that are linked to the performance of an organization.

 We believe in a strong network of organizations, both public and private, to properly manage and balance this innovation.